DV

 Strategy & risk

-SOXQ tracks PHLX SOX Semiconductor Sector Index with a basket approach, while VGT tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach.
-Beta is 2.19 for SOXQ and 1.42 for VGT, indicating VGT is less volatile relative to the market.
+SOXQ tracks PHLX SOX Semiconductor Sector Index, while VGT holds a basket of Vanguard Information Technology ETF holdings.
+Beta is 2.27 for SOXQ and 1.47 for VGT, making VGT the less volatile of the two by this measure.

 Fund details